 Atanacio Martinez – Fought with the Regulators in the Lincoln County War of New Mexico.
 He claimed he shot and killed Morris J. Bernstein in Lincoln County, a shooting credited to Billy the Kid.
 Afterward, he disappeared.

 Barney Mason – A gunman, lawman, and Sheriff Garrett’s deputy, he killed John Farris in self-defense at Fort Sumner, New Mexico, in 1880.

 James “Jim” P. Masterson (1855-1895) – Brother to Bat Masterson, James was a lawman in Dodge City and Ingalls, Kansas.
 He later served as a U.S. Deputy Marshal in Indian Territory.
 He fought the Doolin Gang and was part of the posse that forced Arkansas Tom Jones to surrender.

-Robert Masterson, aka: Smiling Bob – Another brother of Bat Masterson, Robert was marshal in Trinidad, Colorado in 1882.
+Robert Masterson, aka Smiling Bob – Another brother of Bat Masterson, Robert was a marshal in Trinidad, Colorado in 1882.
 He reportedly killed twenty-one men.